The importance of feature preprocessing for differentially private linear optimization: A feature preprocessing augmented DPSGD algorithm

 \textbf{Reverting the solution to the original space}.
 The output of the DPSGD algorithm is in $\RR^{d+1}$, and furthermore only works on the translated and augmented dataset $D''$.
 Hence, we translate it back to the original space, by appropriately obtaining $w_\prv$ and rescaling the bias.

+The computation complexity of the algorithm is the same as DPSGD since the preprocessing algorithms can all be implemented in time $\tilde{O}(nd)$, which is less than that of the DPSGD phase.
 The proof of privacy guarantee in Theorem~\ref{thm:upper} follows directly from the composition theorem \citep[Theorem 3.16]{dwork2014algorithmic}.
 The utility guarantee follows from the above stated results and we provide the complete proof of in Appendix~\ref{app:upper}.